dotnet/EntityFramework.Docs/entity-framework/core/modeling/table-splitting.md

 If all of the columns used by a dependent entity are `NULL` in the database, then no instance for it will be created when queried.
 This allows modeling an optional dependent entity, where the relationship property on the principal would be null.
 Note that this would also happen if all of the dependent's properties are optional and set to `null`, which might not be expected.

+However, the additional check can impact query performance.
+In addition, if the dependent entity type has dependents of its own, then determining whether an instance should be created becomes non-trivial.
+To avoid these issues the dependent entity type can be marked as required, see [Required one-to-one dependents](xref:core/modeling/relationships#one-to-one) for more information.

 ## Concurrency tokens

 If any of the entity types sharing a table has a concurrency token then it must be included in all other entity types as well.
 This is necessary in order to avoid a stale concurrency token value when only one of the entities mapped to the same table is updated.